cehfisher/cehfisher.github.io/content/blog/a11y-conference/index.md

 ---
-title: Finding a Place for Website Accessibility in Tech Conferences
+title: Finding a Place for Digital Accessibility at Tech Conferences
 date: "2018-02-20"
 thumbnail: ./a11yconf.jpg
 description: Where do Accessibility talks belong?
 Development, Diversity, or UX tracks?
 On its own?
 So many track choices, so little time.